ue bot icon

 Leadership Thought #486 – Be Wary of Angry People

-Whenever you get a disproportionate angry response from someone, there is usually something else deeper going on.
+Whenever you get a disproportionately angry response from someone, there is usually something else deeper going on.
 People don’t normally go from 0-60 emotionally in a noticeably brief time span unless they are already vulnerable and/or irritable to begin with.
-Moreover, although you may be the target of their invective, they may be trying to […]
+They may be using you as a proxy for someone or something else, even if you are the target of their invective.
+Of course, it could also be the result of a widening chasm built over time between that person and you that you weren’t fully aware of, and it ended up reaching a breaking point.
+Whatever the reason, it is a troubling reaction that shouldn’t be taken lightly.

 Leadership Thought #444 – If You Are Angry More than You’d Like To Be, Maybe The Problem is You